Kevin Vuong: Reactions

-Prime Minister Justin Trudeau, leader of the Liberal Party, responded to the report on 17 September, stating "We are a party that always takes seriously any allegations or reports of sexual harassment or intimidation or assault" and that "We are looking into it very carefully and we have asked the candidate to pause his campaign".

-New Democratic Party (NDP) leader Jagmeet Singh said that Vuong had either "lied" to the Liberals, or the party knew about them anyway and was putting his ambitions "over the lives and well-being of women".
+The following day in Windsor Prime Minister Justin Trudeau, leader of the Liberal Party, responded to the report indicating that the party was not aware of the sexual assault charges and that "(w)e are looking into it very carefully and we have asked the candidate to pause his campaign".
+The vagueness of the response was seized upon by opposition leaders.
+Jagmeet Singh, leader of the New Democratic Party (NDP), which was the primary challenger in the Spadina—Fort York electoral district, said that Vuong had either "lied" to the Liberals, or the party knew about them anyway and was putting his ambitions "over the lives and well-being of women".
 Conservative Party leader Erin O'Toole said, "Justin Trudeau must do the right thing and immediately fire this candidate and confirm that, if elected, this candidate will not sit in the Liberal caucus".

-The Department of National Defence announced that the military would also review Vuong's file, as Vuong had failed to share the criminal charge with his chain of command.
+On 17 September, the Department of National Defence announced that the military would also review Vuong's file, as Vuong had failed to share the criminal charge with his chain of command.

-On 18 September, due to the lack of disclosure, the Liberals announced that Vuong would not be allowed to sit in Parliament as a Liberal if he won.
+On 18 September, the Liberal Party announced its withdrawal of endorsement for Vuong, and that he would not be a member of the Liberal caucus if elected.

-Member of Parliament
+Election victory and subsequent calls for resignation

+Vuong's controversy gave rise to the unprecedent situation of a frontrunning candidate being on the ballot as a candidate for a party that had withdrawn its endorsement.
+Political parties had in some rare occasions withdrew their endorsement after the close of nomination, but almost always in electoral districts where they have no real prospect of winning.
+The confusion were evident in the many long lineup at polling stations, compounded the already chaotic situation in the downtown district, where the returning officer reduced the number of polling stations to 15.